How to Help: FAQ

 The orientation includes:

-- Information about LCHS’s volunteer and community programs.
+- Information about LCHS’s volunteer opportunities and community programs.

 Can I bring my children with me when I volunteer?